CLI Tool

 Options:

--p, --project <id>- Project ID (required, or use default from config)-d, --description <text>- Template description--duration <seconds>- Default test duration in seconds--device-class <class>- Default device class (desktop/mobile)-S, --schema <path>- Path to output schema JSON file
+-p, --project <id>- Project ID (required, or use default from config)-d, --description <text>- Template description--duration <minutes>- Default test duration in minutes (1-60)--device-class <class>- Default device class (desktop/mobile/both)-S, --schema <path>- Path to output schema JSON file--max-extension-count <n>- Number of duration extensions allowed mid-job (0 disables; API default 3)--max-extension-minutes <m>- Total extension time in minutes (0 disables; API default 15)-f, --force- Overwrite an existing template with the same name without prompting

 templates show <templateId>